sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ### 1.4.1 Basic Approach

 ### 1.4.2 Container
 A new container sonic-security is introduced to hold all the port security applications.
-Apart from sonic-security container, code changes are made to SWSS container.
+Apart from sonic-security container, code changes are made to SWSS, mgmt-frameowrk containers.

 ### 1.4.3 SAI Overview
+No changes to SAI spec for supporting PAC.

 # 2 Functionality